-Visit and you'll find yourself in the heart of central Budapest; close to many tourist attractions and the banks of the Danube River.
-But it would be well worth seeking out this particular Szamos even if it wasn't so easy to get to.
-For one thing, it's set up differently from all the other Szamos shops, and it's also home to a secret chocolate museum!
+Visit and you’ll find yourself in the heart of central Budapest, close to many tourist attractions and the banks of the Danube River.
+But it would be well worth seeking out this particular Szamos even if it wasn’t so easy to get to.
+This location is not only set up differently from all the other Szamos shops; it’s also home to a secret chocolate museum!

 If you’re really ambitious, you could even sculpt a perfect scale replica of the Hungarian Parliament building!
 One of the Szamos Chocolate Museum’s star artifacts is a 160cm scale model of the building – made of 100% marzipan.
 I shudder to think of how many hours went into building it – and how many times a delicate awning or doorway would crack, requiring that piece to be made once again.
 There are many cute miniature marzipans on display (watch out for the Disney characters!) but a miniature copy of the coronation jewelry is well worth pausing at – as is the world’s largest marzipan, a 78-kilo marzipan Swiss maiden.

 While it’s easy to get distracted by all the marzipan, the chocolate is the star of the show at Szamos Chocolate Museum.
 There are six rooms, outlining the history of chocolate, the growth of cocoa and the production of chocolate, and the technique of chocolate moulding.
 There are also plenty of opportunities for tasting along the way!
 The interactive experience also includes a chocolate pouring, where a trained chocolatier pours hot, freshly concocted chocolate onto the work surface where guests can then flavor and decorate their own chocolate bar.